New York Insurance Requirements.

 • Interactive Online

-Interactive Online courses - The exam Monitor must complete the monitor form in its entirety before the exam is accessible.
-Upon completion of the exam, both monitor and student will sign an electronic attestation stating that the course was completed without assistance and observed by the monitor during the exam taking process.
-Upon successful completion, the student will be able to print the certificate of completion for the course.
+Interactive Online courses - Upon successful completion, the student will be able to print the certificate of completion for the course.
 Credits will be reported the next business day to the NY DOI.

-Self-study Online courses - The exam Monitor must complete the monitor form in its entirety before the exam is accessible.
-Upon completion of the exam, both monitor and student will sign an electronic attestation stating that the course was completed without assistance and observed by the monitor during the exam taking process.
-Upon successful completion, the student will be able to print the certificate of completion for the course.
+Self-study Online courses - Upon successful completion, the student will be able to print the certificate of completion for the course.
 Credits will be reported the next business day to the NY DOI.

 Self-study Textbook courses - A final exam packet will be included with the self-study textbook.
-The exam packet is to be opened by the state approved monitor ONLY.
-Upon completion of the final exam, fax or mail your paper answer form along with the affidavits of completion signed by monitor and student to Cape for processing.
+The exam packet is to be opened only after review of the materials has been completed.
+Upon completion of the final exam, fax or mail your paper answer form along with the affidavit of completion signed by the student to Cape for processing.

 Course Subject Requirements